 Whether your child has just had her first seizure or several, they are scary to watch and can seem catastrophic.

 Everyone has a seizure threshold in their brain – meaning that anyone can have a seizure but some of us are more susceptible to them than others.
-When a child has epilepsy, his seizure threshold is much lower and will be more likely to have one when encountering a trigger.
+When a child has epilepsy, her seizure threshold is much lower and will be more likely to have one when encountering a trigger.

 There are many potential seizure triggers, but only a few we know about for sure.
 If parents are rigorous about keeping track of their child’s seizures and the circumstances surrounding them, we will be more likely to help them narrow down the trigger.